slint-ui/slint/docs/langref.md

 ### Strings

-Strings can be used with surrounding quote: `"foo"`.
+Strings can be used with surrounding quotes: `"foo"`.
 (TODO: escaping, support using stuff like `` `hello {foo}` ``) (TODO: translations: `tr!"Hello"`)